When Does Fleet Insurance Make Sense for Your Business?

 | Regional Specialty Insurers | 12–22% | AI cam certification + annual safety report |

 Preventive Maintenance Tracking Computerized maintenance management systems (CMMS) that automate inspection logs, work orders, and maintenance records are increasingly valued by underwriters.
-Fleets that document vehicle inspections, scheduled maintenance, and compliance checks are often moved to "preferred risk" status — meaning lower base rates.
+Fleets that document vehicle inspections and scheduled maintenance are often moved to "preferred risk" status — meaning lower base rates.

 Top Fleet Management Tools in 2026